Danissimuss/Danissimuss/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Danila Rumiantsev
 =========================================================================================================================================

-Mobile developer and Web debeloper (Kotlin, Java)
+Mobile and Web debeloper (Kotlin, Java)
 -------------------------------------------------

 I’m a developer with experience in backend and mobile development.
 In backend development, I used Kotlin and Ktor to create and optimize microservices, and worked with PostgreSQL and Docker for efficient data storage and application deployment.
 In mobile development, I utilized Kotlin and Java, employed Kotlin Multiplatform for cross-platform development, and used Jetpack Compose to create modern UIs.